 Here are the 6 Best Prototype Testing Tools:

 UXtweak is an all-in-one UX research tool, which makes prototype testing a piece of cake.
 In only a few easy steps, you can set up the entire study and test it with your users.
 No need to upload huge files, you will just need a link.
 UXtweak analyzes all the results for you providing you with pleasant UI and in-depth insights!

 Your prototype can be manually created by joining together wireframes, screenshots, or sketches, or it can be imported from prototyping programs such as Figma and InVision.

 Utilize survey questions to filter out testers, assign tasks to them and gather feedback.

-With UXtweak, you don’t need to worry about finding participants for the study because you have three recruiting options:
+With UXtweak, you don’t need to worry about finding participants for the study because you have four recruiting options:

 1 – Copying the link to the study and sharing it with whomever you want.